 It is also necessary to prove that the unacceptable treatment was the cause of an adverse outcome and what that was.
 This can be very complex.
 Experts reports will always be required.

 Instructing a specialist medical negligence solicitor

 Medical and dental negligence cases are amongst the most complex cases you will find.
 It is important to instruct a solicitor you know is fully equipped for the task.
 That means instructing a specialist clinical negligence solicitor with a track record.

 Chambers Legal Guide and the Legal 500 Guide review law firms in Scotland and can confirm whether the firm you wish to instruct is specialist in clinical negligence.
 The Law Society holds a register of solicitors accredited in this field.
 You can access these publications free on the Internet.

-Sue Grant is an accredited by the Law Society as a specialist clinical negligence lawyer.
-She is recognised as a “Leader in her field” by Chambers Legal Guide and is on the panel of AVMA (Action for Victims of Medical Accidents) and accredited by APIL (the Association of Personal Injury Lawyers).
-Sue heads an experienced team of four based across Digby Brown's Edinburgh and Glasgow offices.
+Ruth Kelliher is accredited by the Law Society as a specialist clinical negligence lawyer.
+She is recognised as a specialist in her field by Chambers Legal Guide.
+Ruth heads an experienced team of four based across Digby Brown's Edinburgh and Glasgow offices.
 Digby Brown is consistently ranked Band 1 in Chambers Guide to the UK Legal Profession and Tier 1 in Legal 500.